camilo-barraza/ase-app/README.md

 ## Notes

-App should be tested on google chrome for consistent results
+App should be tested on google chrome for consistent results.

 ## Deployment